Writing Center FAQs

 4. When is the Writing Center open?

-Writing Center tutoring takes place Monday through Thursday 10 a.m.-4 p.m. and Friday 10 a.m.-3:15 p.m. while classes are in session (not during holidays, breaks, etc.).
+Writing Center tutoring takes place Monday through Thursday 10 a.m.-4 p.m. and Friday 10 a.m.-3:15 p.m. while classes are in session (not during holidays, breaks, etc.: our tutors are students, too!).
+We will offer limited evening sessions, too, starting in Fall 2020.

 5. Who are the Writing Center tutors?

-While occasionally we have graduate writing tutors, most semesters our writing tutors are advanced undergraduates who excel in their classes, are themselves excellent writers, have undergone a competitive application and screening process, and are either currently enrolled in or have completed a 400-level teaching practicum course that specializes in Writing Center tutoring.
-Their work is informed by theoretical and practical knowledge specifically developed for writing center tutors.
+Ours is a peer tutoring model.
+While occasionally we have graduate writing tutors, most of our writing tutors are advanced undergraduates who excel in their classes, are themselves excellent writers, have undergone a competitive application and screening process, and are either currently enrolled in or have successfully completed a 400-level teaching practicum course that focuses on Writing Center tutoring.
+Their work with clients is informed by theoretical and practical knowledge specifically developed for writing center tutors.
+They’re smart, creative, ambitious, friendly, adaptable writers who love to help their peers with their own writing.

 6. Will a Writing Center tutor proofread my paper?